-John Steinbeck's book, East of Eden, was published in 1952, the year Fred Zinnemann's The Member of the Wedding, based on Carson McCuller’s novel, was released.
+John Steinbeck's book, East of Eden, was published in 1952, the year that Fred Zinnemann's The Member of the Wedding, based on Carson McCuller’s novel, was released.
 Elia Kazan's film is a suitable companion piece to Zinnemann’s movie, which also explores adolescence growing pains.
 Moreover, both Kazan and Zinnemann’s movies star Julie Harris, who gives splendid performances in both in vastly different roles.

 The protagonists of these films share a similar name, Adam.
 In Member of the Wedding, it's Frankie's last name; in East of Eden, the patriarch's first name, Adam Trask.
 There is another link: Julie Harris, the star of Member, plays Abra, the girl both boys love.
 The two films also exhibit similar ideology concerning the “cure” they prescribe for the problems of loneliness, identity formation, and integration into the larger society.
 The film suffers from excessive theatrical sensibility, stemming from Paul Osborn's career as a playwright and Kazan's as a stage director who uses theatricality in his films.
 Unlike Rebel without a Cause (the other movie Dean made in 1955), East of Eden has not aged well, but it is the film that established Dean as a star.